tshepang/blog/content/Rust week of 2017-08-17.md

 +++

-I added a feature to [mrh (multiple git repo helper)] that allows one to display just those repos that have uncommitted changes\...
+I added a feature to [mrh (multiple git repo helper)] that allows one to display just those repos that have uncommitted changes...
 `mrh --changed`.

   [mrh (multiple git repo helper)]: https://github.com/tshepang/mrh